roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Slave, Cindy, you know what to do," Roger said, pointing to his crotch.

   "Yes, master," Hollie answered, and unzipped him, without a thought to where they were.
 As she settled into a steady routine, bobbing her head up and down, she had time to think.
 After the party tonight, I'll ask my master for permission to return to my apartment.
-Report_Story #1